devartgr/joomla-devart-slider/README.md

 - Configurable ordering
 - Existing slider image and cache pipeline

-DevArt Business integration is optional and becomes available when the corresponding extension is installed.
+DevArt Business integration is optional.

+The source becomes available only when:

+1. The DevArt Business component is enabled.
+2. The required DevArt Business category table exists.

+When the integration is unavailable, DevArt Slider does not execute category queries against the missing table.

 ### DevArt Events